openvinotoolkit/openvino/docs/OV_Runtime_UG/protecting_model_guide.md

 .. meta::
    :description: Learn how to encrypt and optimize a model before its deployment
-                 to the edge device, in order to ensure inference integrity and provide copyright protection.
+                 to the edge device to ensure inference integrity and provide copyright protection.

 Deploying deep-learning capabilities to edge devices can present security challenges like ensuring inference integrity, or providing copyright protection of your deep-learning models.